Ghost Snippets: Adding Schema markup in Ghost

 In Ghost you have several options to add schema markup and structured data:

-1. Add the markup code in your Post Code injection
+1. Add the markup code in your Post Code Injection

 2. Add the markup code in an HTML card in the Ghost editor